OFEV Soft capsule Ref.[8917] Active ingredients: Nintedanib

 Co-administration with pirfenidone

 In a dedicated pharmacokinetic study, concomitant treatment of nintedanib with pirfenidone was investigated in patients with IPF.
 Based on these results, there is no evidence of a relevant pharmacokinetic drug-drug interaction between nintedanib and pirfenidone when administered in combination (see section 5.2).
-Additional data from the phase IV INJOURNEY trial with Ofev 150 mg twice daily and add-on pirfenidone for 12 weeks are described in section 5.1.
-In view of the limited number of patients, this study detected only the most frequent adverse events and showed an increase in gastrointestinal adverse events and a trend toward increased hepatic adverse events.
-Given the similarity in safety profiles for both medicinal products, additive adverse events, including gastrointestinal and hepatic adverse events, may be expected.
+Given the similarity in safety profiles for both medicinal products, additive adverse reactions, including gastrointestinal and hepatic adverse events, may be expected.
 The benefit-risk balance of concomitant treatment with pirfenidone has not been established.

 Effect on QT interval